Baki-Job-Test-Cases/Flight/README.md

 ## About The Project

--   The user can search for flights using the filtering options(direction, destination, date, airline, delay).
+-   The user can search for flights by date, route and direction in ascending or descending order, as well as delay status and airline filters.
 -   Users can register.
--   After logging in, the user can book the flight if the flight date has not expired and see the booked flights on the profile page.
+-   After log-in, the user can book the flight if the flight date has not expired and can see the booked flights on the profile page.

 ### Built With